Can You Grow Tomatoes and Peppers Together?

 Thinking of planting and growing some tomatoes together with some peppers in your garden?
 If so, there are some important things to consider before diving in.
 Companion planting adds all sorts of symbiotic benefits to garden plants, but it can also cause problems when done incorrectly.

 Tomatoes shouldn’t be grown with potatoes and many other plants.
-But is there any harm from planting them together with peppers?
+But is there any harm from companion planting tomatoes together with peppers?

-Read on to learn about the pros and cons of planting peppers and tomatoes in the same space.
+Read on to learn about the pros and cons of planting tomatoes and peppers in the same space.
 We’ll dig into the details of companion planting and specific crop needs to figure out whether or not these two veggies make good neighbors in the garden.

 - 1 What is Companion Planting?